Deceptive Planning for Resource Allocation: Introduction

-Finally, the literature on goal recognition is also closely related to the subject of deception.
-In \cite{ramirez2010probabilistic,ramirez2011goal,shvo2020active}, the authors develop several algorithms for observes to infer an agent's goal based on its past behavior.
-These algorithms typically focus on deterministic environments and assume that the agent aims to reach one of finitely many goals.
-Since we model the autonomous team's behavior as an MDP, the inference techniques presented in this paper are also applicable to stochastic environments.
-Moreover, unlike the existing algorithms on goal recognition, the proposed maximum entropy principle-based approach can handle scenarios in which the team aims to reach multiple goals with associated probabilities.
+Finally, the literature on goal recognition is also closely related to deception.
+In \cite{ramirez2010probabilistic,ramirez2011goal,shvo2020active}, the authors develop several algorithms for observers to infer an agent's goal based on its past behavior.
+These algorithms typically focus on deterministic environments and assume that the agent aims to reach one of the finitely many goals.
+Since we model the team's behavior as an MDP, the inference techniques presented in this paper also apply to stochastic environments.
+Moreover, unlike the existing algorithms on goal recognition, the proposed maximum-entropy-based approach can handle scenarios in which the team aims to reach multiple goals with associated probabilities.